-The Pathology information systems rely on LEGIBLE, ACCURATE patient CASE NUMBERS for reliable processing of results.
+The Pathology information systems rely on LEGIBLE, ACCURATE patient medical record number for reliable processing of results.

-Failure to supply the case number on request forms:
+Failure to supply the medical record number on request forms (electronic or hardcopy):

 - 1) Introduces the possibility of confusion between patients with similar names - 2) Undermines the potential of computer systems to provide accurate and rapid retrieval of patient results.